ysfsmet/auv-project/README.md

 # AUV Project
-You can reach project presentation from docs.
+* Project presentation is ready in docs.
-You can reach run simulation from "AUV Static Environment Simulation" in releases.
+* "AUV Static Environment Simulation" can be run directly in releases.
-To create Unity Environment to train and simulation the Agent, please follow the instructions below.
+* To create Unity Environment to train and simulation the Agent, please follow the instructions below.

 ## Prerequests